 Related Posts

-Agenda for April 24 board of directors meeting
+Minutes for March 23, 2026 board of directors meeting

 JEA’s semiannual report contains updates from staff, board members, committee chairs, state directors and liaisons.…